-- (i) Council shall prepare, in consultation with RMS, a koala road-kill mitigation strategy for those roads within core koala habitat where koala fatalities are known to occur. - (ii) The strategy referred to in (i) above must identify best-practice solutions and prioritise a five year program of works intended to reduce the risk of koala road mortalities.
+(i) Within the first six months of the Plan and in consultation with RMS, Council shall prepare a koala road-kill mitigation strategy for those roads within areas of core koala habitat and where koala road-kills are historically known to occur.

+(ii) The strategy referred to in (i) above must identify best-practice solutions and prioritise a five year program of works intended to reduce the risk of koala road mortalities.